nbarnabee/lmtya-my-character/README.md

 ## Roadmap

 - [ ] Flesh out API documentation
+- [ ] Add additional search types
 - [ ] Enable multi-parameter searches
-- [ ] Transfer the character list from a .js file to MongoDB
+- [ ] Transfer the character file to MongoDB???

 See the [open issues](https://github.com/nbarnabee/lmtya-my-character/issues) for a full list of proposed features (and known issues).